How to Remove Director Disqualification in India

 Director Disqualification Removal Process

-What are the documents required to remove director disqualification?
+What documents are required to remove a director's disqualification?

 One thing to remember is this: there is a way to remove Director Disqualification without the condonation of delay scheme (CODS).
 However, CODS do makes the process quite streamlined.